TheEdoRan/next-safe-action/README.md

 ---

-The `safeMutation` function returns a new function (in this case `loginUser`), that is used in Client Components.
-Here's how it works.
+The `safeMutation` function returns a new function (in this case `loginUser`), that is used in Client Components:

-First, create a Client Component, and receive the mutation function as a prop:

 ```tsx
 // src/app/login-form.tsx